ajalt/clikt/docs/commands.md

   -h, --help  print the help
 ```

-## Printing the help message when no arguments are given
+## Printing the Help Message When No Arguments Are Given

 Normally, if a command is called with no values on the command line, a usage error is printed if
 there are required parameters, or